tchitchek-lab/CytoCompare/README.md

 * the slot `overview.function` is a character specifying the name of a function to call when plotting the `CLUSTER` object overview (please refer to the documentation of the `plot()` function)
 * the slot `graph` is an object that can be used to store a visual representation of the cell clusters (e.g. a SPADE tree)
 * the slot `graph.layout` is a numeric matrix that can be used to store the positions of cell clusters in a 2-dimensional space (e.g. a SPADE tree layout)

-## <a name="gate_structure"></a> 10.4.
-Structure of GATE object
-The `GATE` object is a S4 object containing one or several gate profiles.
-This object mainly stores for each gate profile: the intensity ranges of each marker.

-Different slots are available for a given `GATE` object:

-* the slot `name` is a character indicating the internal name of the `GATE` object
-* the slot `profiles` is a character vector containing the names of the gate profiles
-* the slot `profiles.nb` is an integer value indicating the number of cell gate profiles
-* the slot `markers` is a character vector containing the marker names
-* the slot `markers.nb` is an integer value indicating the number of markers
-* the slot `ranges` is a 3-dimensional numeric array containing the intensity ranges of each marker for each gate profile

 ## <a name="mweights_object"></a> 10.5.
 Structure of MWEIGHTS object